menny/menny.github.io/_posts/2025-08-29-llm-as-unix-philosophy.md

 *   **LLM Framework Abstraction**: The base library handles the actual API call (using `langchain`, `litellm`, or just raw `openai-python`).
 If I want to add a new model provider, I change it in one place, and all tools get the upgrade instantly.
 This also means I can easily switch between models like `gpt-4o` and `claude-3.5-sonnet` with a simple flag.

 *   **Interaction Helpers**: This is where the magic happens.
 The base library has helpers for common tasks like parsing model output, handling streaming responses, and even managing conversation history for more complex interactions.
 This keeps the individual tool scripts clean and focused on their specific logic.

+## My Family of Tools
+Here's a peek at my local `~/bin` directory:

+*   `qq`: Quick question. `qq "how to find files modified in the last 2 days"`
+*   `ai-review`: Code review for the current git diff.
+*   `ai-gc`: Git commit message for staged files.
+*   `ai-pr`: Generate a PR title and description from the current branch's diff, then pushes to GitHub and creates a PR.
+*   `ai-conflict-fix`: Takes a file with git conflict markers (`<<<<<`) and attempts a clean merge.

+Each one is simple, fast, and does one thing.
+And the list is growing!
+Here are some ideas for other tools I'm thinking of building:

+*   `ai-doc-gen`: Scopes to a function or class and writes its docstring.
+*   `ai-test-gen`: Scopes to a file or function and stubs out unit tests.
+*   `ai-log-analyzer`: Takes a log file and summarizes the errors.
+*   `ai-image-compress`: Compresses an image using a series of commands, and explains the trade-offs.

+The possibilities are endless.
+The key is to identify a repetitive task and build a small, focused tool to automate it.

 This is the way.
 You get the beautiful UX of small, specialized tools and the maintenance sanity of a single, shared core.